-By Donald S. Skupsky, JD, CRM, FAI
+By Donald S. Skupsky, JD, CRM, FAI, MIT

 Information Requirements Clearinghouse (IRCH) provides market-leading products and services helping customers reduce costs and risks by implementing legally-defensible retention and destruction practices for their business records.
 IRCH is considered the leading global resource for Retention Schedule development since 1984.

 IRCH participated as a vendor at the 2014 ARMA International Conference held in San Diego, California.